Seyyid46/TicTacToe/README.md

 	1. Compile the code:
 	•	Open your terminal and navigate to the directory containing the TicTacToe.java file.
 	•	Run the following command to compile the code: javac TicTacToe.java
  	2. Run the game:
-	•	After compilation, execute the program using the following command: java TicTacToe
+	•	After compilation, execute the program using the following command:java TicTacToe
  	3. Follow the on-screen instructions:
 	•	The game will prompt player to enter his move.